siemens/kas/docs/userguide/project-configuration.rst

   available to the build environment as well by pointing the ``GNUPGHOME`` environment variable to the local keystore.

-  .. note:: Currently only GnuPG keys are supported.

   ``<signer_id>``: dict [optional]
     :kasschemadesc:`signers.additionalProperties`
     For each signer, a unique identifier is required.
 The ``<signer_id>`` is used to